 - Before beginning lifting operations using voice signals, everyone concerned must discuss and agree on the signals.
 Communications protocol includes the operator and signal person addressing each other by name and the crane operator having a hands-free communication system.

 - “Lower load 50 feet, 25 feet, 20 feet, 10 feet, 2 feet, lower, stop”

-Get the best crane signaling training on line at e-training.
+Get the best crane signals training on line at e-Training.
 Contact us and see how our online crane safety courses can help your crane operators, signal persons and supervisors meet all OSHA standards for crane safety and training.